 Warm summer nights are for sitting outside with family and friends, soaking in the warmth from your fire pit, and catching up on the day.
-A fire pit is an interesting addition to your outdoor space, not only to create the campfire ambiance but also to provide warmth and for doing some roasting.
+A fire pit is an interesting addition to your outdoor space, not only to create the campfire ambiance but also to provide warmth and to do some roasting.

 But fire is fire, and so you want to be careful about where and how you place your fire pit.
-Naturally, you don’t want to ruin any of your landscaping, and certainly not leave a scorch mark on your manicured lawn that will take all summer to disappear.
+Naturally, you don’t want to ruin any of your landscaping, and certainly not leave a scorch mark on your lawn that will take all Summer to disappear.

 What to Put Under a Fire Pit on Grass

 Patio slabs are the most effective option to use as surfaces for a fire pit.
 Slabs are very flat and stable, and they will readily absorb any heat conducted or radiated from the fire pit, protecting your lawn from becoming scorched.
 Additionally, the flat surface evenly distributes the weight of the pit, reducing the risk of crushing the grass below.

 Arrange your patio slabs according to the shape, size, and number of legs on your fire pit.
 Each leg should be standing on one patio slab.
 Once you’re sure that the pit is stable, you can fill the pit with wood, briquettes, or whichever fuel source you’re using.
 Check that the fire pit is stable again, and then you can light your fire.

 Once you’re done, leave the pit in place overnight – DO NOT attempt to move or touch it as fire pits can heat up to a whopping 1200°C depending on their external material.
 If you want to use it for a few days consecutively, you can leave it in the same spot, but this flattens the grass.
 An alternative is to move the pit to a different flat spot each evening.